SDCA-tool/sdca-website-deploy/README.md

   * Other folders like `/data_tables/*.csv` become e.g. `/lexicon/data_tables/*.json` in the webspace, again used by the website UI
  * CSV data_tables files are copied into the database, which the SQL queries then use

-Note that if the data file on Github is detected as being the same size as previously, this is assumed to be unchanged, and that dataset is skipped.
+Note that if the data file to be downloaded from Github is detected as being the same size as previously, this is assumed to be unchanged, and that dataset is skipped.
+This is done by checking the size using a HEAD request first.

 To avoid any downtime, each dataset is processed one-by-one, and when moving the generated data into place (whether vector, database, or TIF).
 The data is finalised as a new copy with a different name, and then a quick shifting operation moves the old version out and the new one in.
 This is necessary because some datasets are very large and could take perhaps an hour to process.